 If buses are not your thing, you can always get shared cabs from Parade Ground and Rispana Taxi Stand.
-They would obviously cost you more but will save you time, if that’s your criteria.
+They would obviously cost you more but will save you time if that’s your criteria.
 The total travel time for a cab would be anywhere between about 7-10 hours, including breaks.
-While a bus can take anywhere between 8-12 hours, including all the halts and stops.
+Buses, on the other hand, can take anywhere between 8-12 hours, including all the halts and stops.

 Joshimath – Govindghat

 Now for you to get to the actual place from where the Valley of Flowers Trek begins, you’ll need another shared cab from Joshimath to Govindghat.
 Your journey will only take about an hour and the shared cabs are not only convenient, but they’re cheap too.
 This is the fastest mode of transport and quite frankly, the only one you should consider.
 Not like there are a lot of options anyway!